Ryman Healthcare

 Ryman Healthcare Limited is a New Zealand retirement village and rest home operator.
-It is listed on the New Zealand Stock Exchange and is one of the largest companies listed on the NZX 50 Index.
+It is listed on the New Zealand Stock Exchange and was one of the largest companies listed on the NZX 50 Index.

-Ryman Healthcare has 38 operational villages across New Zealand and seven in Melbourne, and is developing another six villages in Victoria, Australia.
+Ryman Healthcare has 48 operational villages across New Zealand and eight in Melbourne, and is developing further villages in New Zealand and Victoria (Australia).
 Its name is a portmanteau of its two founders, John Ryder and Kevin Hickman, who founded the company in 1984.

-As at May 2022, Ryman Healthcare has a market capitalisation of over $4.4 Billion NZD.
+As at June 2024, Ryman Healthcare has a market capitalisation of over $2.6 Billion NZD.

 Ryman's business model is a mixture of property development and healthcare services.
 It operates on a "deferred management fees" model where the village resident pays for a lifetime occupancy use of their apartment or unit, and upon moving out, the resident or their estate receives a lesser sum back for their unit, capped at 20% deducted if over a five-year period.

 Ryman Healthcare villages offer a blend of different retirement living options at their villages, which are usually large enough to support a mini-hospital for residents and a secure dementia wing.
 Ryman describe this as a "continuum of care" where residents can remain in the Ryman village of choice, whether it is for independent retirement living, rest home care, dementia or hospital care.
+All villages are named after Kiwi or Australian "trailblazers".

 Ryman expanded into Australia in 2012, buying a site for development in Wheelers Hill, in eastern Melbourne, Victoria.
 Ryman has since purchased another eight sites for development at Brandon Park, Burwood East, Coburg, Mt Eliza, Mt Martha, Aberfeldie, Ocean Grove and Geelong.

-Other notable competitors to Ryman Healthcare in the New Zealand aged care sector include Metlifecare, Oceania, BUPA, Summerset Holdings and Arvida.